vatpac-technology/sops/docs/terminal/pearce.md

 </figure>

 #### Muchea Air Weapons Range SUA
 The Muchea Air Weapons Range is located within the PE TMA, and is used for air-surface gunnery and bombing practice.
-It is entirely contained within the R179 [restricted area](../../controller-skills/sua/#restricted-areas).
+It is entirely contained within the R179 Pearce [restricted area](../../controller-skills/sua/#restricted-areas).

-When the R196 restricted area is active all airspace within the SUA is managed by **PEA**, and the [ATIS should be updated](../../aerodromes/classc/Pearce/#sua-activations) to reflect the activation.
+When the R179 Pearce restricted area is active all airspace within the SUA is managed by **PEA**, and the [ATIS should be updated](../../aerodromes/classc/Pearce/#sua-activations) to reflect the activation.

 ### Training Areas
 The PE TMA and adjoining SUAs contain multiple segmented training areas to facilitate local training operations.